function-store/TD_ParHoverMIDI_VSN1/README.md

 │   └── ui_manager.py         # Local UI element management
 └── HoveredMidiRelativeExt.py # Main extension class
 ```

+> This repo also contains the Grid package code for a monolithic repo, and is based on the [example package](https://github.com/intechstudio/package-websocket).

 **Core Components:**
 - **`HoveredMidiRelativeExt`**: Main extension class with TouchDesigner integration